• home

 Location : South Luangwa National Park

-Rise early for an exhilarating morning game drive in a 4WD with a local guide, then head back to the camp for lunch (as this is the hottest part of the day).
-Return to the park for another Game Drive late this afternoon Alternatively, an optional village walk is another good option, if you'd like a snapshot of daily life in the local community.
+Rise early this morning, grab a light breakfast and get ready for a morning game drive in a 4WD with a local guide.
+Then, you'll head back to the camp for an early lunch (as this is the hottest part of the day).
+Rest in the shade or take an optional village walk if you'd like a snapshot of daily life in the local community.
+Return to the park for another game drive in the evening, looking out for the local wildlife as the sun sets.

 Day :9